marksward/gravtoday/pages/01.blog/getting-going-with-grav/blog.md

 ### Why Grav?
 Day to day I'm a [Drupal](https:/drupal.org) kind of guy.
 However not every site is a Drupal site.
 Drupal has very much grown into an absolute Swiss Army Knife of an application, very much overkill for many sites.
 I also have a softspot for file based systems having cut my first code and queries on file based databases.

+Running a file based CMS on a SSD based low spec host is going to be a voyage of discovery and I'm keen to see how it flies without the need to run Mysql or Mariadb.

 So here is to Grav.
 Swiftly and smoothly may she sail.